opencv/opencv/modules/core/doc/dynamic_structures.rst

     :param header_size: Set header size; may not be less than  ``sizeof(CvSet)``

-    :param elem_size: Set element size; may not be less than  :ocv:struct:`CvSetElem`
+    :param elem_size: Set element size; may not be less than ocv:struct:CvSetElem

     :param storage: Container for the set